Skip to content

 With the growing population, the demand for housing is also increasing in Nigeria.
 If you have good networking skills and contact with builders, cement sales and distribution is surely a profitable venture in Nigeria.

-18. Mobile Phone Sales and Repairing
+18. Mobile Phone Sales and Repair

 19. Bottled Water Production

-20. Soapmaking Business in Nigeria
+20. Soapmaking Business

 Soap is a fast-moving consumer product and has a good demand in Nigeria.
 Production of soap making is simple.
 Even you can start at home.